Michigan Car Theft Defense Lawyers

 Michigan Carjacking Defense Lawyers

 Carjacking is among the most serious felony charges.
 Michigan law provides that carjacking occurs when a person who in the course of committing a larceny of a motor vehicle uses force or violence or the threat of force or violence, or who puts in fear any operator, passenger, or person in lawful possession of the motor vehicle, or any person lawfully attempting to recover the motor vehicle.
 Carjacking is a felony punishable by imprisonment for life or for any term of years.
 Whether you are being investigated for carjacking, have been arrested or are currently charged with carjacking, you want the best possible defense available.
-Put Jeffrey Buehner’s experience as a former Auto Theft prosecutor and decades of auto theft defense to work for you.
+Put Attorney Jeffrey Buehner’s experience as a former Auto Theft prosecutor and decades of auto theft defense to work for you.

 Stealing Property from a Michigan Automobile